I Never Liked You (album)

-I Never Liked You (stylized in all caps) is the ninth studio album by American rapper Future.
+I Never Liked You is the ninth studio album by American rapper Future.
 It was released on April 29, 2022, by Freebandz and Epic Records.
 The production on the album was handled by multiple producers including ATL Jacob, FnZ, Southside, Taurus, TM88, and Wheezy, among others.
 The album features guest appearances from Kanye West, Gunna, Young Thug, Drake, Tems, EST Gee, and Kodak Black.
-The deluxe edition was released three days later on May 2, 2022, with additional guest appearances from Babyface Ray, 42 Dugg, Lil Baby, Lil Durk, and Young Scooter.
+The deluxe edition was released three days later on May 2, 2022, with additional guest appearances from Babyface Ray, 42 Dugg, Lil Baby, Lil Durk, and Freebandz affiliate Young Scooter, who would make his final guest appearance before his death on March 28, 2025.

 I Never Liked You was supported by four singles: "Worst Day", "Wait for U", "Keep It Burnin" and "Love You Better".
 The album received generally positive reviews from critics and was a huge commercial success.
 It debuted atop the US Billboard 200, earning 222,000 album-equivalent units in its first week.
 It is Future's eighth US number-one and 15th top-10 album.
-In November 2022, the album was certified platinum by the Recording Industry Association of America (RIAA).
+In December 2024, the album was certified double platinum by the Recording Industry Association of America (RIAA).

 Promotion

 The album's first single, "Worst Day", was released on February 11, 2022, as well an accompanying music video.
 The song debuted at number 34 on the US Billboard Hot 100.

 "Wait for U" featuring Canadian rapper and singer Drake and Nigerian singer Tems, was released to American rhythmic contemporary radio on May 3, 2022, as the second official single from the album.
 Its music video was released on May 5.
 The song debuted at number one on the Billboard Hot 100, becoming Future's second, Drake's tenth, and Tems' first number-one hit on the Hot 100.

 The music video for the song "Keep It Burnin", featuring American rapper Kanye West, was released on April 29, 2022.
 It was sent to Italian contemporary hit radio on May 6, 2022, as the third official single from the album.
 The song debuted at number 15 on the Billboard Hot 100.

+"712PM" was sent to Italian contemporary hit radio on June 6, 2022, as the fourth official single from the album.
+The song debuted at number eight on the Billboard Hot 100.

-"Love You Better" was released to American rhythmic contemporary radio on July 26, 2022, as the fourth official single from the album.
+"Love You Better" was released to American rhythmic contemporary radio on July 26, 2022, as the fifth official single from the album.
 The song debuted at number 12 on the Billboard Hot 100.